Research Roundup: neuroscience antibodies and protein standards

 Sfx3n is highly expressed in the brain and thought to be involved in Parkinson´s disease's neurodegenerative process.

 In this study, the authors took a detailed look into the spatiotemporal brain localization of Sfx3n in the rat.
-They found a sharp mitochondrial increase in Sfx3n in the rat brain after birth, suggesting that Sf3x3 is important for neurite outgrowth and synapse formation.
+They found a sharp mitochondrial increase in Sfx3n in the rat brain after birth, suggesting that Sf3x3 is necessary for neurite outgrowth and synapse formation.

-This study used our rabbit polyclonal anti-Sfxn3 antibody (HPA008028)
+This study used our rabbit polyclonal anti-Sfxn3 antibody (HPA008028) in immunofluorescence and western blotting.

 The hypothalamus is essential for homeostasis and energy metabolism.
 Developmental deficiencies of the hypothalamus can contribute to diseases or disorders of energy imbalance, obesity, and anxiety.
+However, many important aspects of hypothalamic development remain unaddressed, particularly the progenitors responsible for neurogenesis in the hypothalamus.

 In this study, the authors used single-cell RNA sequencing to unravel distinct transcriptional regulation circuits governing the development of distinct cell nuclei within the hypothalamus.

-This study used our polyclonal rabbit anti-human TTYH1 antibody (HPA023617)
+This study used our polyclonal rabbit anti-human TTYH1 antibody (HPA023617) in immunofluorescence.